rjbassig/dsc-recipe-rating-analysis/README.md

 The `average_rating` column is missing for approximately **3.11%** of the recipes.
 I investigated whether the missingness of `average_rating` may be related to other characteristics of a recipe.

-The missingness of `average_rating` could potentially be **MNAR (Missing Not At Random)** because whether a recipe receives ratings may depend on information that is not contained in the dataset.
-For example, recipes that are less popular, less visible on Food.com, or viewed by fewer users may be less likely to receive ratings.
-Information such as the number of recipe page views or how often a recipe was shown to users could help explain this missingness.
-If this additional information explained whether a rating was missing, then the missingness could potentially be considered MAR instead.
+The missingness of `average_rating` could potentially be **MNAR** because whether a recipe receives ratings may depend on information that is missing inside of the data set.
+Recipes that are less popular, less prominent on the website, or with less views may be less likely to receive ratings.
+Information that is no present in the dataset such as the number of recipe page views or how often a recipe appeared on a users feed could help explain this missingness.
+If this information was present on why a rating was missing, then the missingness could potentially be considered MAR instead.

 ### Missingness and Preparation Time

 I performed a permutation test to determine whether the missingness of `average_rating` depends on recipe preparation time.
 For this analysis, I restricted preparation times to more than 0 minutes and no more than 250 minutes so that extreme preparation-time outliers would not dominate the comparison.

-**Null Hypothesis:** The missingness of `average_rating` is independent of preparation time.
+**Null Hypothesis:** Missingness of `average_rating` is independent of preparation time.

-**Alternative Hypothesis:** The missingness of `average_rating` depends on preparation time.
+**Alternative Hypothesis:** Missingness of `average_rating` depends on preparation time.

 **Test Statistic:** Difference in mean preparation time between recipes with missing average ratings and recipes with non-missing average ratings.